CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 ### Overview

 1. Requirements: information/resources required to export a job
-1. Verifying Setup: check that the machine used for exports has the appropriate access and that the credentials provided by the AB2D team work.
+2. Verifying Setup: check that the machine used for exports has the appropriate access and that the credentials provided by the AB2D teamwork.
-1. AB2D Sandbox vs. Production differences that may influence the job.
+3. AB2D Sandbox vs. Production differences that may influence the job.
-1. Creating credentials file: guide to creating a credentials file
+4. Creating credentials file: guide to creating a credentials file
-1. Executing a bulk claim data download
+5. Executing a bulk claim data download
-    1. Bash guide (Linux & Mac)
+    - Bash guide (Linux & Mac)
-    1. Powershell Guide (Windows)
+    - PowerShell Guide (Windows)
-    1. Python Guide (Any environment but requires Python to be installed)
+    - Python Guide (Any environment but requires Python to be installed)

 ### Requirements

 1. The credentials file provided to your organization’s attestor
-1. Access to a machine with a whitelisted IP address
+2. Access to a machine with a whitelisted IP address
-1. Internet access for the whitelisted machine
+3. Internet access for the whitelisted machine
-1. Permission on that machine to download files
+4. Permission on that machine to download files
-1. Permission on that machine to execute a Python script, Bash Terminal or PowerShell Terminal
+5. Permission on that machine to execute a Python script, Bash Terminal or PowerShell Terminal

 ### Verifying Your Setup
 Confirm your machine’s access to the AB2D API before attempting to export data.